gautamVaja/100daysOfCode/Log.md

 Learning : Conditions inside reducers, changing class using JS.

 Implementation : Today I implemented "Like a post and comment", "Search user" and started implementing chat function.

+DAY 7

+Project: Social media app using react

+Learning: socket-io

+Implementation: I tried to build server and script for chat functionality in the app.